rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 * Another Linux node, which serves as a Kubernetes worker used to support Rancher Cluster agent, Metrics server, DNS and Ingress for the cluster.
 * A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.

+>**Notes:**
+>
+>- Configuring Windows clusters is new and improved for Rancher v2.3.0!
+>- Still using v2.1.x or v2.2.x?
+See the documentation for how to provision Windows clusters on [previous versions]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/) (experimental).
+As of v2.1.10 and v2.2.4, the ability to provision Windows clusters has been removed in the 2.1.x and 2.2.x lines.

 ## Prerequisites

 Before provisioning a new cluster, be sure that you have already installed Rancher on a device that accepts inbound network traffic.
 This is required in order for the cluster nodes to communicate with Rancher.
 If you have not already installed Rancher, please refer to the [installation documentation]({{< baseurl >}}/rancher/v2.x/en/installation/) before proceeding with this guide.

-For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).
+For a summary of Kubernetes features supported in Windows, see the Kubernetes documentation on [supported functionality and limitations for using Kubernetes with Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#supported-functionality-and-limitations) or the [guide for scheduling Windows containers in Kubernetes](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/).

 ### Node Requirements

-In order to add Windows worker nodes, the node must be running Windows Server 2019 (i.e. core version 1809 or above).
-Any earlier versions (e.g. core version 1803 and earlier) do not properly support Kubernetes.
+In order to add Windows worker nodes, the node must be running Windows Server 2019 (i.e. core version 1903 or above).
+Any earlier versions do not properly support Kubernetes.

 Windows overlay networking requires that [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix is installed.
 Most cloud-hosted VMs already have this hotfix.

 ### Container Requirements

 Windows requires that containers must be built on the same Windows Server version that they are being deployed on.
-Therefore, containers must be built on Windows Server 2019 core version 1809.
-If you have existing containers built for Windows Server 2019 core version 1803 or earlier, they must be re-built on Windows Server 2019 core version 1809.
+Therefore, containers must be built on Windows Server 2019 core version 1903.
+If you have existing containers built for an earlier Windows Server 2019 core version, they must be re-built on Windows Server 2019 core version 1903.

 ## Steps for Creating a Cluster with Windows Support